 * Many Wiltshire (County) Council experts were not at all convincing.
 Biased presentations, comparisons and figures (to make the eastern scheme look better than it was) unravelled more than once at the Inquiry.

 * WCC disparaged alternative solutions so as to leave traffic relief for the area with no useful way forward.

 * The White Horse Alliance made a strong case against planning permission for the eastern bypass scheme.

 * There was an opportunity for local people to read out their own statements on a July '08 evening session.
 There were twice the number of objectors - who altogether described a widespread range of adverse effects of the eastern bypass scheme - compared with bypass supporters who mostly cited their own circumstances to justify diverting the traffic elsewhere.
 NB: twice as many Westbury area people objected to the scheme.

 * The Inquiry after all took into account the new Government-revised version of the SW Regional Strategy, which Wiltshire Council had previously attempted to avoid, which now left out any mention of the A350, to compound the previous omission of any Westbury Bypass, but is focussed on access to public transport (a lamentable failing of WCC's eastern route, which did not include any link to Westbury railway station).

 * Wiltshire County Council had a string of bad weeks.
 It was obvious that WCC's 'solution' had come first

-* After closing submissions in October 2008, the Inquiry Inspectors sent their report and recommendations to the Government in February '09.
-A through the best local countryside road around one town that would worsen congestion elsewhere and which had no rail transport interface was an obviously worthless concept.
+* After closing submissions in October 2008, the Inquiry Inspectors issued their report and recommendations to the Government in February '09.
+A through the best local countryside road around one town which would worsen congestion elsewhere and which had no rail transport interface was an obviously worthless concept.
 Conservative Wiltshire Council's Eastern Westbury Bypass vanity project was quite likely to be turned down.